-Use of Botox brand of botulism toxin (Bot.
-Tox.
-A) for cosmetic improvement is the most frequently performed medical procedure in the United States and likely the world.
-Over 4 million visits for Botox injection in the US occurred in 2014 and the number has been steadily rising since 1979 when this medication was introduced.
+Use of Botox for cosmetic improvement is the most frequently performed medical procedure in the United States—and likely the world.
+Over 4 million treatments with Botox injection were performed in the U.S. occurred in 2014; this number has been steadily rising since 1979, when Botox was introduced.

-A research study published in Biologics in 2014 and available online shows that the 3 brands which are slightly different versions of Bot.
-Tox A are not interchangeable.
+Further, a research study published in Biologics in 2014 and available online shows that the different formulas of botulinum toxin type A are not interchangeable.
 This paper demonstrates that the different brands have different strength per unit and different lengths of activity.

 What are the benefits of Botox?

-Botox, of course, is primarily used to relax the muscles that cause wrinkles on the face.
-This cosmetic effect is the most frequently targeted use, though it has been used medically to treat a wide variety of additional medical problems such as migraine headaches and muscle spasms, hands-down the most common use for Botox is cosmetic.
+Botox is primarily used to relax the muscles that cause wrinkles on the face.
+This cosmetic effect is the most common use, though it has been used medically to treat a wide variety of additional medical problems such as migraine headaches and muscle spasms.

-We have also been one of the only places in Asheville to use Botox to treat hyperactive sweating under the arms (hyperhidrosis) and in the hands and feet.
-This is an extraordinarily effective treatment.
+We have also been one of the only places in Asheville to use Botox to treat hyperactive sweating under the arms (hyperhidrosis) and in the hands and feet; Botox is an extraordinarily effective treatment for this frustrating problem.

 How Does Botox Work?